-Three words and a thrill.
-An act of heroism never to be equaled.
-The Haitian revolution is a central event in the history of Africans, our greatest war of liberation.
+Three words and a thrill, an unequaled act of heroism, the Haitian revolution is a central event in the history of Africans, our greatest war of liberation.
 It is of these 13 years, which mark the beginning of a light in the middle of the black holocaust, that we are going to talk to you about.

 Haiti before the revolution